Create-Technology-S4/.github/profile/README.md

 During the presentation phase, I wanted to get more feedback on the app; specifically what to add next.

 Overall, I think this sprint has shifted into a phase that is more focused on applying the research we have done into concrete ideas.
-With this trend in mind, I beleive that next sprint will be much more focused on hardware/software than the previous sprints.
+With this trend in mind, I believe that next sprint will be much more focused on hardware/software than the previous sprints.

 ### Sprint 3